ForgeRock, Inc. (FORG) Shareho - GuruFocus.com

-Shareholder rights law firm Robbins+LLP informs investors it is investigating the acquisition of ForgeRock, Inc. (NYSE: FORG) by Thoma Bravo.
+SAN DIEGO, Jan.
+13, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Robbins LLP reminds investors it is investigating the acquisition of ForgeRock, Inc. (: FORG) by Thoma Bravo.
 Under the terms of the agreement, ForgeRock stockholders will receive $23.25 in cash for each share of ForgeRock common stock owned.

 If you own shares of ForgeRock, Inc., click here.

-Is the Proposed Acquisition Best for ForgeRock, Inc. (FORG) and Its Shareholders?
+Is the Proposed Acquisition Best for ForgeRock, Inc. (FORG, Financial) and Its Shareholders?

-Next Steps: If you own shares of ForgeRock, Inc. (FORG) you have legal options.
+Next Steps: If you own shares of ForgeRock, Inc. (FORG, Financial) you have legal options.
 Contact us to learn more about your legal rights.

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.